Anika Wohlleben

 Clark University, Worcester (MA), USA

-PhD in Biology (in progress), Fall 2016 – Winter 2022
+PhD in Biology, Fall 2016 – Winter 2022

 PI: Professor Dr. Susan Foster† 2016 - 2021